Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 + a Medicare Supplement approved for CT. — Details on how they work and what you gain are on this page

--> a person becomes what MediCare calls — "eligible" for coverage the 1st day of the month when 65!
+-> A person becomes what MediCare calls — "eligible" for coverage on the 1st day of the month when 65!

-Note: Individuals under 65 who have received Social Security disability for 24 months also become eligible.
+Note: Individuals under 65 with a Social Security disability also become eligible after 24 months.

-Remember when working and covered by an employer medical plan — you do not have to sign up at 65!
+Remember — individuals working and covered by an employer medical plan — do not have to sign up at 65!

 First — Since applications for MediCare are processed by SS I recommend calling the Local SS office in New London - it's (866) 643-3401: